fepegar/resector/README.md

 used to simulate a resection cavity from a T1-weighted brain MRI and a corresponding [geodesic information flows (GIF) brain parcellation (version 3.0)](http://niftyweb.cs.ucl.ac.uk/program.php?p=GIF).

+The corresponding talk at MICCAI 2020 is available on YouTube: [MICCAI 2020 - Fernando Pérez-García - Simulation of resection cavity for self-supervised learning](https://www.youtube.com/watch?v=RPKwlOw4r0Q).

 ## Credit

 If you use this library for your research, please cite the following publications: